anytizer/fonts/README.md

 ## Under development:
 * devanagari - to be renamed, built and released

-* Some glyphs are just collected, and appear here for educational purpose.
+Some glyphs are just referenced (Poppins at Google Fonts), and may appear here for educational purpose.

 ![image](https://user-images.githubusercontent.com/5563341/148050202-caa38abf-4581-4dc1-8d69-c7b853ebec88.png)